Mixed topologies on Saks spaces of vector-valued functions: Notions and preliminaries

-It is often useful to have a characterisation of the mixed topology by generating systems of continuous seminorms, e.g.~the definition of dissipativity in Lumer--Phillips generation theorems for bi-continuous semigroups depends on the choice of the generating system of seminorms of the mixed topology (see \cite{kruse_seifert2022b}).
+It is often useful to have a characterisation of the mixed topology by generating systems of continuous seminorms, e.g.~the definition of dissipativity in Lumer--Phillips generation theorems for bi-continuous semigroups from \cite{kruse_seifert2022b} mentioned in the introduction depends on the choice of the generating system of seminorms of the mixed topology.
 For that purpose we introduce the following auxiliary topology.

 \begin{defn}[{\cite[Definition 3.9, p.~9]{kruse_schwenninger2022}}] Let $(X,\|\cdot\|,\tau)$ be a Saks space and $\Gamma_{\tau}$ a directed system of continuous seminorms that generates the topology $\tau$ and fulfils \eqref{eq:saks}.
 We set